-Please take time to watch our recorded information for complete information on the changes to the program:
+Please take time to review our virtual information session for complete information on the changes to the program:

 Q:Where can I find information on the Medical Office Professional Program?